-1) public meetings during the planning process

-2) a public webpage that shared meeting information including dates, times, locations, agendas and other information

-3) a public survey (copy of survey and survey results are in Section 9: Appendix B)

-4) presentations educating the campus on hazard mitigation and the planning process, and soliciting input from student groups

-5) targeted emails to university students (Green Enterprise Student Organization, Undergraduate Student Government, Graduate Student Government, Student Scoop Weekly Student Newsletter)

-6) electronic and hard copies of the draft plan were made available and advertised for public review ad comment in September 2024
+- 1) public meetings during the planning process, - 2) a public webpage that shared meeting information including dates, times, locations, agendas and other information, - 3) a public survey (copy of survey and survey results are in Section 9: Appendix B), - 4) presentations educating the campus on hazard mitigation and the planning process, and soliciting input from student groups, - 5) targeted emails to university students (Green Campus Enterprise Student Organization, Undergraduate Student Government, Graduate Student Government, Student Scoop Weekly Student Newsletter), and - 6) electronic and hard copies of the draft plan were made available and advertised for public review and comment in September 2024.

 To involve a wide range of stakeholders, Michigan Tech made a significant effort to broadly distribute the public survey, advertise public meetings and solicit comments on the draft plan.
 University officials, students, faculty, staff and community members were provided opportunities to be involved and offer input throughout the mitigation planning process.
-Monthly meetings were held in various locations including on Zoom to make accessibility easier for many.
+In order to include underserved populations on campus, we scheduled meetings at varying times in handicapped-accessible locations as well as including Zoom as an option to make accessibility easier for many.